ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 <br>

-- Navigate to the **`Inventory`** page by pressing the Iventory card (focused on the previous image).
+- Navigate to the **`Inventory`** page by pressing the Inventory card (focused on the previous image).
 Here you see the Table with products, which we will enhance by replacing the plain texts in `Tags` column (underlined in the image below) with the newly created components.

 <br>